Executive Functioning Skills Checklist

 Inhibitory control

 Inhibitory control refers to the ability to resist impulses and distractions.
-It's essential for maintaining focus and following rules.
-For instance, a child with inhibitory solid control can wait patiently for their turn during a game without interrupting or acting out.
+Response inhibition is essential for maintaining focus and following rules.

 Prioritization and decision-making